naaty2020/network/README.md

-# Network (Project 4)
+# Network

-## **CS50's Web Programming with Python and JavaScript**

-This is the fifth project.
 A single page Twitter-like social network website for making posts and following users.

 This project's source code includes 2 folders, a manage.py file which manages the whole application and an sqlite database file.
 Below are the **main files** under those folders.